cleopatra-itn/SentimentAnalyserLVTwitter/README.md

 ### This work was done as a part of internship at [TILDE](www.tilde.com).

 ### License
 This work is MIT licensed.
-See the (LICENSE file)[LICENSE] for full details.
+See the LICENSE file for full details.